jarviscanada/jarvis_data_eng_AnitaMathews/README.md

   - Grep App: Implemented an app in Java that mimics that Linux grep command.
 Wrote unit tests using JUnit and used the Stream API to optimize memory usage.
 Built a Docker Image and pushed image to Docker Hub where it can be pulled and run.
   - JDBC App: Implemented an app in Java that uses JDBC to execute queries on a database using the DAO pattern.
+  - Twitter App: Implemented an app in Java that can create, read and delete Tweets from the CLI using the Twitter REST API.
+Developed the app using several layers including a controller layer, service layer and a data access object layer.
+Performed unit and integration testing using JUnit and Mockito and packaged app using Maven.
+Built a Docker image and pushed to Docker Hub.

 ## Highlighted Projects